kittykatattack/sound.js/README.md

 jumping characters jump upwards.)
 The `randomValue` is 100.
 That means the pitch will randomize within a range 100 Hz above and below the target frequency, so that the sound's pitch is slightly different every time.
-This adds organic interest to the sound and makes the game world feel more alive and unpredictable.
+This adds organic interest to the sound and makes the game world feel alive.

 ###Explosion sound

-You can create a radically different `explosionSound` effect just by tweaking the same parameters.
+You can create a radically different `explosionSound` effect just by tweaking these same parameters.
 ```
 function explosionSound() {
   soundEffect(